By Talita Solis, Presser Music Library Intern

 In 1930 Barrios left southern South America and began presenting himself as Nitsuga Mangoré (Agustín spelled backward and Mangoré a legendary Guaraní chieftain), appearing onstage with feathers and headdress.
 Basing this persona on a sixteenth-century chieftain from the indigenous Guaraní culture, Barrios appeared in costume and employed poetry and props to enhance his guitar concerts.
 Over the next few years, Barrios took the Nitsuga Mangoré identity to South and Central America, parts of the Caribbean, and finally Mexico.
 This is how Nitsuga Mangoré would present himself onstage.

 Barrios arrived in Mexico City in 1933, where he met the Paraguayan diplomat Tomás Salomoni, who took him to Europe in September 1934.
-In 1939 he toured El Salvador and Guatemala, arriving in Mexico City where he suffered ill health.
+In 1939 he toured El Salvador and Guatemala.
 He lived the last four years of his life in El Salvador, where he continued to compose, teach guitar, and play concerts.
 He received a professorship at the National Conservancy from President Maximiliano Hernandez Martinez, an appreciator of guitar and a fan of Barrios.

 An interesting fact is that Barrios is a great source of national pride in his native country.
 A bank note in the denomination of 50.000 guaraníes was issued by the government of Paraguay, with a portrait of Barrios on the front and a guitar on the back.
 In 1994 several stamps were issued to honor the 50th anniversary of Barrios'.
 Here is a link to see the bank note of 50.000 guaraníes.